rocktronica/OneFileCMS/readme.markdown

 - All the basic features of an FTP application like renaming, deleting, copying, and uploading _(Of course, for more complex processes like batch renaming or mass uploads/deletions, you're going to want to break out an actual FTP program.)_
-- Smart alert if you try to leave without saving your edits
+- Alert if you try to leave without saving your edits
-- Gracefully degrading CSS and Javascript
 - Easily re-brandable via the title text stored in a configurable variable, and a modifiable filename.
 - Externally hosted CSS and images.
   _(Of course, you can switch it out to your own stylesheet if you need to!)_